Gorrian/M11_UF2_DictionaryAttack/README.md

 - M11_UF2_DictionaryAttack.exe File=UserFile.txt File=PassFile.txt

 ## Other things I need to explain
-This code was developed for a school project altough it can be used to play a game to see if you can succesfully make a dictionary attack at the end it may contain some bugs that may have sliped by while testing the code but as long as I've seen everything is in working except for a small issue which shouldn't happen if you follow everything "EXACTLY" as I explained before.
+This code was developed for a school project altough it can be used to play a game to see if you can succesfully make a dictionary attack at the end it may contain some bugs that may have sliped by while testing the code but as long as I've seen everything is working except for a small issue which shouldn't happen if you follow everything "EXACTLY" as I explained before.
 The self-contained program should be at output and it's compatible with windows systems of 64bits